Photon1c/ImmuneSystemSimulator/README.md

 ![Immune System Sample](assets/immunesystemsample.gif)

-A life working page of the simulation in action may be found [here](https://cheddarbutler.com/iss)
+A live working page of the simulation in action may be found [here](https://cheddarbutler.com/iss)